swarnaHub/ConjNLI/README.md

 ## Data

 ConjNLI dev and test sets can be found inside ```data/NLI``` folder.
 The test set does not have gold annotations.
-Check out the ```Scoreboard``` section below to know how to submit results on the ConjNLI test set.
+Check out the ```ConjNLI Submission``` section below to know how to submit your results on the ConjNLI test set.

 We also release the adversarially created training examples at ```data/NLI/adversarial_15k_train.tsv``` which can be used to train the IAFT model (details below).